DewGew/Domoticz-Google-Assistant/README.md

 Domoticz-Google-Assistant delivers:
 - the oauth authorization and smarthome endpoint for the google assistant
-- OnOff, Brightness, Thermostat, Lock Unlock, Scene and OpenClose traits, rest to be done...
-- This is a standalone implementation.
+- Standalone implementation.
 It means that you can put this server wherever you want, even on another machine.
+- OnOff, Brightness, Thermostat, LockUnlock, Scene and OpenClose traits, rest to be done...

 Please feel free to modify it, extend and improve